meche/warrior-tank/README.md

 ## Usage

-run in your terminal `gulp warriorTank` for watch.
+run in your terminal `gulp pullTheBoss` for watch.